 Author | Munson | |

-Distribution | This species occurs essentially in the Coastal Plain, with most records for the northern portions.
-It apparently does not occur in the Piedmont and Mountains, except along the eastern edge of the Piedmont.
+Distribution | This species occurs essentially in the Coastal Plain, with the majority of records for the northern half.
+It apparently does not occur in the Piedmont and Mountains, except along the eastern and southern edgee of the Piedmont.

 Ranges north only to southeastern VA, and south to southern FL and west to MS. | |

-Abundance | Apparently uncommon to fairly common in the northern Coastal Plain, but inexplicably scarce in the central and southern portions, though this is not likely a collecting bias. | |
+Abundance | Apparently fairly common in the northern half of the Coastal Plain, but less numerous in the southern portions. | |

 Habitat | This is a wetland species found in bottomland forests, wooded stream banks, marshes (at least along the edges), and wet thickets. |